arangodb/docs/3.9/http/database-notes-on-databases.md

 Executing the server with this flag set to true as a startup option will activate the extended naming convention, which tolerates names with special and Utf8 characters.
 If the flag is set to false (the default value), the traditional naming convention is activated.
-In the traditional naming convention, the database name is a string consisting of only letters, digits and the `_` (underscore) and `-` (dash) characters.
-User-defined database names must always start with a letter.
-Database names are case-sensitive.
-In the extended naming convention, databases must not start with numeric digits `0-9` or `.`, and user-defined databases must not start with `_`(underscore).
-Utf8 characters are allowed as well as other ASCII characters that are not for control (those under the ASCII code 32).
-Also, for both conventions, names cannot contain `/` or `:`.
-For more information, refer to [Database Naming Convention.](http://arangodb.com/docs/3.8/data-modeling-naming-conventions-database-names.html "Database naming convention")
+For more information, refer to [Database Naming Conventions](data-modeling-naming-conventions-database-names.html).

 Database Organization
 ---------------------